opf/openproject/docs/user-guide/wysiwyg/README.md

 ### Tables

-The GFM extension of the CommonMark specs adds a definition for table syntax which the CKEditor build of OpenProject supports.
+The GFM extension of the CommonMark specs adds a definition for table syntax which the CKEditor of OpenProject supports.
 This definition requires all tables to have a heading row.
 For tables created with CKEditor without heading rows, a HTML table is output instead.
 This matches the behavior of, e.g., GitHub.

 ### Autoformatting